Islamabad United: Franchise history

-2016 season: champions
+2016 season: Champions

 After a poor start to the 2016 Pakistan Super League, Islamabad United finished third in the round robin group stage, qualifying for the knock out stage of the tournament.
 The team won four matches out of eight, finishing with eight points from their group games.

 They faced fourth-placed Karachi Kings in the eliminator, winning by nine wickets thanks to Mohammad Sami's man of the match performance of five wickets for eight runs from four overs.
 Brad Haddin and Dwayne Smith each scored fifties as United achieved their target of 111 in the 15th over.

 In the second qualifier match Islamabad met Peshawar Zalmi.
 Sharjeel Khan scored 117 from 62 balls, the first century scored in the Pakistan Super League.
-It proved to be the difference between the teams as United posted 176 for three and Zalmi were bowled out for 126 with two full overs to go.
-United, spinner Imran Khalid took four wickets for 20 runs and Andre Russell three for 37.
+It proved to be the difference between the teams as United posted 176 for three and Zalmi were bowled out for 126 with two full overs remaining.
+United spinner Imran Khalid took four wickets for 20 runs and Andre Russell three for 37.
 The win took United through to the final against Quetta Gladiators.

 The 2016 Pakistan Super League Final was won by Islamabad by six wickets.
 United opted to bowl first after winning the toss and the Gladiators scored 174–7 in their 20 overs.
 Andre Russell, who finished the tournament as the leading wicket-taker, took three for 37.
-In reply United started well with Dwayne Smith scoring 73 runs and Brad Haddin an unbeaten 61, allowing United to score 174 for four with eight balls remaining and win the title.
+In reply United started well with Dwayne Smith scoring 73 runs and Brad Haddin an unbeaten 61, helping United to 174 for four with eight balls remaining and winning the title.